History

 No less than one month before students plan to submit their dissertations, a relatively polished full draft of the dissertation should be discussed with the student by the dissertation committee, in a dissertation defense of one to two hours, to give the students additional advice and counsel on completing the dissertation or on turning it into a book, as appropriate.
 Students are required to submit the draft to their committee in sufficient time for the committee to be able to read it (approximately one month).
 This defense is designed to give students advice on the overall arguments and the final shape of the dissertation or book, and to leave time for adjustments coming out of the discussion.

 The fellowship package offered to Ph.D. students normally includes twelve months of fellowship support for two terms of research and writing without any teaching duties.
-With the approval of the academic advisor and the DGS, students may choose to take the fellowship terms at any point after they have advanced to candidacy and before the end of their sixth year.
+With the approval of the academic adviser and the DGS, students may choose to take the fellowship terms at any point after they have advanced to candidacy and before the end of their sixth year.
 Students are prohibited from teaching during research and writing fellowship terms.

 Students who have not submitted the dissertation by the end of the sixth year need not register in order to submit.
 If, however, students wish to register for a seventh year for good academic reasons, they may petition for extended registration.
 The petition, submitted to the History DGS, will explain the academic reasons for the request.
 Only students who have completed the first chapter conference will be considered for extended registration.